MTVehicles/MTVehicles-Wiki/docs/faq.md

 Secondly, press `space` to shoot!

 If you want to shoot TNTs, you have to set `tankTNT: true` in `config.yml` and reload the plugin (`/mtv reload`)!

+---

+## 11. How to fly with a UFO?

+UFO doesn't fly, only airplanes and helicopters do.